FlourishHealth/ferns-ui/README.md

 ## Dev

+    # Install dependencies
     yarn install

+    # Build the UI continuously
+    yarn build -w

-    # Run one of the following:
+    # In a separate window, run one of the following to run the demo app:
     yarn web
     yarn ios
     yarn android